ArweaveTeam/arweave/ADT_README.md

 an HTTP interface.
 You can find the files that implement these at `adt_simple` and `ar_http_iface`.

+To get started building Archain ADT applications please clone this repository and consider checking out the sample applications found in `src/apps`.
+These sample applications provided a guide through the development of a number of simple Archain applications, from a basic monitoring app, to a de-centralised microblogging service.

 # Via Erlang
 `adt_simple` provides an easy to use abstraction for building Archain apps in Erlang.
 The module provides a simple method (using a callback module) for